oszuidwest/zwfm-liquidsoap/README.md

 5. Add an edge rule for `*.m3u8` that overrides cache time to 1-2 seconds.
 6. Keep the default cache time for `.aac` segments long, for example 1 day.
 Segment names are timestamped and never reused.
 7. Do not enable Perma-Cache for this pull zone.

+When changing the HLS ladder names, clean the station prefix in Bunny Edge Storage once.
+Runtime cleanup removes stale segments, but old variant playlist files from previous ladder names are intentionally left alone.

 Player URL pattern: